Ant-C-tech/kottans-frontend/README.md

 ##### Git in 30 minutes

-Basics of working with GIT - short, clear, with examples.
+Basics of working with GIT - short, clear, with many examples.

 ##### 7 Useful Git Tips for Beginners

+Very cool!
+A huge library of materials, articles and quizzes about git.
+I watched not all of them but I will returning here again and again when I will have some troubles with GIT.
+Cheat sheet is great, saved it.

 [Back to contents](#front-end-course-contents)